Adi Talmor: Death

-Talmor was a heavy smoker, though he quit smoking 15 years before he died.
-At the age of 58 he was diagnosed with lung cancer, and the doctors determined that he only had a few months to live.
-As a result, on August 5, 2011, Talmor ended his life by assisted suicide at the Dignitas clinic in Zürich, Switzerland.
+Talmor was a heavy smoker until 15 years before his death.
+At the age of 58 he was diagnosed with lung cancer, and doctors determined that he only had a few months to live.
+In response, on August 5, 2011, Talmor ended his life by assisted suicide at the Dignitas clinic in Zürich, Switzerland.
 As he requested, his body was cremated at noon that day and his ashes scattered in a nearby lake.

 Before his death, Talmor sent an email to his brother directing him to his neighbour, where he had left his will and farewell letters to his close friends and family members, in a bag bearing the message "Thank you and goodbye."
 In a letter he left, he asked that those who wished to honor his memory meet "just before sunset" on Thursday, August 11, 2011 (a week after his death), next to his favorite spot on the Tel Aviv Promenade and hold a brief memorial ceremony, as several of his favorite songs played in the background.